markallisongit/blog/content/posts/2022/powershell-what-if/index.md

         $param1,
         $param2
     )

+    # main body of function
 }

+# called with
+Do-Something -param1 "value" -param2 "value" -WhatIf
 ```

-Don't forget that the automatic variable `$WhatIfPreference` can also be set, which will set -WhatIf on every command in this session.
+Don't forget that the automatic variable `$WhatIfPreference` can also be set, which will set `-WhatIf` on every command in this session.

 e.g.